ItachiUchiha2882/JavaScript_30/04 - Array cardio part 1/README.md

 `querySelectorAll` does not return an Array but returns a NodeList, Array.from(some_nodeList); converts a NodeList into Array.

-## Conclusion

-I learned many new things here.
-It took me three days to finish this Array Cardio. 😅 But I'm very happy with this!

-You can see final result [here](https://vanribeiro-30daysofjavascript.netlify.app/challenge-files/04%20-%20array%20cardio%20day%201/). 😃😉😍

 That's all folks! ❤️